nevrome/mobest/README.md

 ### Spatiotemporal interpolation

-The spatiotemporal interpolation workflow consists of the creation of a list of models and then running each element on this list.
+The spatiotemporal interpolation workflow consists of the creation of a list of models and then running each element in this list.

 `mobest::create_model_grid` creates an object of class `mobest_modelgrid` which holds all permutations of input elements.
 Each